 These cards offer incredibly valuable sign-up bonuses and earn (my favorite!)
 Chase Ultimate Rewards points.

 Plus, I always recommend applying for any Chase cards you want first because of their stricter application rules.

-The Starwood Preferred Guest personal and business cards both earn Starwood points.
+The Starwood Preferred Guest® Credit Card from American Express and the Starwood Preferred Guest® Business Credit Card from American Expresscards both earn Starwood points.
 The normal sign-up bonus for the personal card is 25,000 Starwood points after meeting minimum spending requirements.